From Vienna to New York: Diverging attitudes and expectations among NPT members spell trouble for the 2015 NPT Review

 The conferences on the humanitarian impact of nuclear weapons have also seen increased participation.
 The inaugural conference in Norway in March 2013 was attended by 127 states, as well as a wide range of civil society organizations.
 One hundred and forty-six states participated in the second conference in Mexico, while 158 states made the trip to Austria for the most recent conference.

-Although all NPT member states signed up to the 2010 NPT Final Outcome Document, thus expressing, inter alia, their deep concern over the catastrophic humanitarian consequences of nuclear weapons, none of the NPT nuclear powers or NATO states (or four nuclear-armed states outside the NPT) sponsored the joint humanitarian statements.
+Although all NPT member states signed up to the 2010 NPT Final Outcome Document, thus expressing, entre otras, their deep concern over the catastrophic humanitarian consequences of nuclear weapons, none of the NPT nuclear powers or NATO states (or four nuclear-armed states outside the NPT) sponsored the joint humanitarian statements.
 With the exception of the most recent conference in Austria (which had the official participation of the United States and United Kingdom and unofficial participation of China), the conferences too have been boycotted by the P5, who have called it a “distraction”.
 However, India and Pakistan attended all three conferences.

 This “distraction”, however, has gained momentum and has been successful in reframing the debate on nuclear weapons around humanitarian concerns.
 But with increased participation and deepened understanding of the effects and risks of use of nuclear weapons, also comes heightened expectation for action and increased frustration over the lack of progress made by the nuclear-armed states.
 In the context of the NPT, a growing number of non-NWS and civil society groups are increasingly convinced that the actions of the P5 to supposedly implement their disarmament obligations are, in fact, the real distraction.
 The P5 loudly promote their minimal quantitative reductions in arsenals, while quietly modernizing their nuclear weapon systems—spending hundreds of billions of dollars in the process—and continuing to place critical importance on these weapons in their security doctrines.